 - The Cardinals finished 18th out of 24 teams with a team score of 455 during the Men's Brown event, with Knight leading the way for Wesleyan with a time of 25:54.
 The Bloomfield, Conn. native placed in the Cardinals' top-three on five occasions last fall.

 - Sophomore Kevin McMorrow, who grabbed 29th-place honors at the Little Three Championship in 2016, was the second Cardinal to cross the finish line, placing 80th overall with a time of 26:05.

-- Sophomore William Bajohr was the 87th runner to finish the race, as he clocked a time of 26:12 and was the squad's third-place finisher during his first meet of 2017.
+- Sophomore William Bajohr was the 87th runner to finish the race, as he clocked a time of 26:12.
+The Freehold, N.J. native was the squad's third-place finisher during his first meet of 2017.
 Sophomore Grant van Inwegen recorded a time of 26:17, which was good for 95th overall and the four-best mark on the squad.